 First Transition Phase: between preparatory and competition phases that denote a change of training intensity and volume.

 Competition Phase: dance-specific training that is high intensity, low volume.
 Training at this phase may change slightly depending on a dancer’s goal to peak for one competition (higher intensity) or a competition season/maintenance period (moderate intensity for an extended period of time).

 Taper Period: the competition phase includes a taper period that is a reduction in workload, prior to a major competition, to maximize performance.

 Second Transition Phase: active rest that allows your body to recover from the competition phase.

 Creating training plans for your Irish dance seasons is a great way to not only hold yourself accountable for your training, but remain healthy, rested, and injury-free.

 Looking for a place to start with your training plan?
 Check out the Target Training Online Institute for the Preseason Training Guide and 3-Month Training Plan.
 These 4 months of training are carefully designed to guide you through each phase of training to help you peak at just the right time!
 Not on the Online Institute?
-Your first month of training with the Trainer subscription is FREE with the code 1MONTHFREE.
+Get a FREE 14-day trial of the Trainer subscription, no code needed.
+Click HERE to get started.